Frequently Asked Questions

 What is PiE?

 Palo Alto Partners in Education (PiE) is a non-profit organization devoted exclusively to raising funds for all PAUSD schools.
-PiE helps provide important programs and additional caring staff so that our students can thrive, receive the best education possible and be well prepared for the 21st century.
-Funds raised by PiE help all ~12,500 pre-K through 12th grade PAUSD students in 18 schools.
+PiE helps provide important programs and additional instructional staff so that our students can thrive, receive an enriched education and be well prepared for the 21st century.
+Funds raised by PiE help all ~12,000 pre-K through 12th grade PAUSD students in 18 schools.

 It is funding from PiE that truly makes the difference between merely a solid education and an excellent one.
-PiE was created more than ten years ago to help address the gap between what Palo Alto families wanted for their children and what state and local funding provided.
-Because of generous donations to PiE from parents in our community like you, we have music, art, and a range of electives to spark student passions.
-Through PiE, we can fund 250 additional caring adults who provide support throughout PAUSD schools.
+PiE was created more than thirteen years ago to help address the gap between what Palo Alto families wanted for their children and what state and local funding provided.
+Because of generous donations to PiE from parents in our community, we have music, art, and a range of electives to spark student passions.
+Through PiE, we can fund more than 250 additional adults who provide support throughout PAUSD schools.

 Why do Palo Alto schools need PiE?

-A well-rounded education that includes extras such as music, art, computer science, etc., is paramount.
+A well-rounded education that includes extras such as music, art, engineering, etc., is paramount.
 These programs, which used to be funded by property taxes, are simply not a part of the PAUSD funding equation today.
 This is the case for Palo Alto and for many districts throughout in California.
-Hundreds of school districts throughout the state have education foundations, like PiE, to supplement the extras we want for our students.
+Hundreds of school districts throughout the state have education foundations, like PiE, to supplement the education we want for our students.

-While PAUSD is well-regarded among California school districts, the fact remains that California is ranked 45th in the nation for per-student funding.
+While PAUSD is well regarded among California school districts, the fact remains that California is ranked 45th in the nation for per-student funding.
 Much of today’s shortfall began in the 1970s when Proposition 13 was passed.
-Prop 13 limited property tax rates and tax increases and set assessed values at 1975 levels, unless a property has been sold or expanded through a remodel.
+Prop 13 limited property tax rates and tax increases and set assessed values at 1976 levels, unless a property has been sold or expanded through a remodel.
 Prop 13 effectively cut funding for public schools in California in half.

 Compared to high performing districts elsewhere in the U.S., (Scarsdale, Rye, New Trier, and Princeton) per-student funding in PAUSD is woefully inadequate—nearly $10,000 less per child per year—than many of these other top districts.